 I grew up at the Genesee Buffalo Ranch just west of Denver, Colorado.
-My Father is still the caretaker of the ranch and lives in the two story house, built by the Patrick family in the 1860s.
-Headed west from Missouri, the Patricks, along with their five boys, built the house and operated a stage stop on Genesee Mountain.
+My Father is still the ranch’s caretaker and lives in the two-story house built by the Patrick family in the 1860s.
+Headed west from Missouri, the Patricks and their five boys built the house and operated a stage stop on Genesee Mountain.

 The next haunting came about six months later, a night that still feels as if it happened yesterday.
 As I was sleeping, my father woke me up and asked me if I could hear music in the house.
 Barely, I could make out the faint sounds of a fiddle or violin.

-Dad had already checked all the radios and they were not turned on.
-We searched for the source of the music and went downstairs, where you hear the music coming from the upper story and vise-versa.
+Dad had already checked all the radios, and they were not turned on.
+We searched for the music source and went downstairs, where you hear the music coming from the upper story and vice-versa.
 When we went outside, we could still hear the music coming from the house.
 We continued to hear the haunting music a couple more times that same year.

-A few years later we received a book from a local historian, describing the complete history of the house and the Patrick family, information that was unknown to us until we read the book.
+A few years later, we received a book from a local historian describing the complete history of the house and the Patrick family, information that was unknown to us until we read the book.
 The first murder in Jefferson county happened in our front yard in the 1870s, when one of the Patrick brothers shot and killed another brother in a dispute over a dog!
-The brother that he killed was known to be very lazy and the only thing he liked to do was sit around and play his fiddle!
+The brother he killed was known to be very lazy, and the only thing he liked to do was sit around and play his fiddle!

 When I read this and remembered the fiddle music during those nights, a cold electric sweat ran through my body.
-We also found out that the father of the boys is buried somewhere in the yard but there is no marker.
+We also found out that the boys’ father is buried somewhere in the yard, but there is no marker.

-The house has been peaceful now for a several years and hopefully the Patricks are now at peace.
+The house has been peaceful now for several years, and hopefully, the Patricks are now at peace.

 I still get a chill when I hear fiddle music!